Skip to main content

 Vim Is the Color of Rust and Sun

-I don't normally post first drafts of personal writing, but I submitted an in-progress short story for last week's Operation Garbage Fountain , and, as per my agreement with fellow garbage-fountainier Lars Doucet , I am contractually obliged to write about it online.
+( Read Part Two here. ) I don't normally post first drafts of personal writing, but I submitted an in-progress short story for last week's Operation Garbage Fountain , and, as per my agreement with fellow garbage-fountainier Lars Doucet , I am contractually obliged to write about it online.
 The theme of the week was "Rust."
 Lars wrote a highly amusing story about a narcoleptic Dream Agent named Rusty (which I'm hoping he will post soon).
 I decided to dust off an older story and start expanding it.
 After last week's 1930s Explorer-inspired pulp adventure shenanigans , I wanted to do something in a decidedly different genre.
 (Although it remains, as always, AS WEIRD AS I CAN MAKE IT. ) The other thing that I really wanted to do was write in the first person again.
-Some of my favorite novels are first-person accounts, and I actually did a lot of very well received first-person writing for Defender's Quest (critics regularly called the journals the best wr...
+Some of my favorite novels are first-person accounts, and I actually did a lot of very well received first-person writing for Defender's Quest (critics regu...

 Look what the garbage fountain tossed up: Interview with an Ichthyologist